SpicyCitrus/Monero-Made-Easy/README.md

 ### Requirements
 > A debian/ubuntu based distro

-> the apt package manager
+> The apt package manager

-> git repo cloning package (sudo apt install git-all)
+> Git repo cloning package (sudo apt install git-all)

 ### Installing
 > Clone this repo then copy all the commands from the Building folder > then once thats done simply use the StartMonero script!